thewca/wca-regulations/wca-regulations_2012.md

 - 2f) Competitors must obey venue rules and conduct themselves in a manner considerate of others.
 - 2g) Competitors must remain quiet when inside the designated competition area.
 Talking is permitted, but must be kept at a reasonable level, and away from competitors who are actively competing.
 - 2h) Competitors shall be fully dressed while in the competition venue.
 At the discretion of the Delegate, competitors may be disqualified for inappropriate clothing.
-    - 2h1) Exception: Competitors may be barefoot if 3x3x3 Feet Solving is being held at the competition.
 - 2i) While competing, competitors must not use sound or other electronic equipment (e.g. cell phones, MP3 players, dictaphones, or additional lighting).
 - 2j) The WCA Delegate may disqualify a competitor who fails arrive in time for a round of any event.
 - 2k) A competitor may be disqualified from a competition by the WCA Delegate if the competitor: